codeneuro/gitgoing/README.md

 tests/test_gitgoing.py:47: AssertionError
 ================================================================ 1 failed, 6 passed, 1 xpassed in 0.23 seconds =================================================================
 ```
+  - BONUS: Notice the `@pytest.fixture` "decorator" on the function `x_norm` (in Python, these things above functions are called decorators.
+If you're familiar with lambda calculus, they are closures).
+What does this do to the function?
 4. Use your new knowledge of `git` to fix the test!
   1. Create a branch `git checkout -b myfixbringsalltheboystotheyard`
   2. Fix the test by editing files, using Sublime text